Mando619/Eat-Da-Burger-Express/README.md

 ## Technologies Used

+* [Method-Override- Middleware used for PUT and DELETE to be used with submission on HTML.
+The query override is used in the html form action. ]
 * [Express- Web application server framework through node.js.
 It is designed for building single page, multi page, and hybrid web applications.]
 * [Node.js- Used for executing JavaScript coding to build a CLI for server-side scripting]